Mathnerd314/stroscot/docs/Commentary/Types.rst

 Is Stroscot typed?
 ==================

-By a "typed" programming language, someone generally means that the language has a type system or type discipline.
+By a "typed" programming language, someone generally means that the language has a type system or type discipline that ensures type safety.
 Wikipedia defines a type system as "a set of rules that assigns a property called a type to the various constructs of a computer program".
 This phrasing assumes each construct has exactly one "principal" type.
 But more complex type systems don't have this property.
 For example with a Haskell GADT ``data R where R : { unR : Int } -> R Int``, ``unR`` may have the type ``forall a.
 R a -> a`` or ``forall a.
 R a -> Int``, and these have no unifying type.
 Haskell just picks a type ``unR : R Int -> Int`` in this case.
 Really the mapping from expressions to types is many-to-many.
 Particularly, with Stroscot's definition of types as sets, any set containing the value is a valid type.
 For example, ``1 : Int``, but also ``1 : {1}`` and ``1 : Any``.
 So certainly Stroscot has some ambient notion of "the valid types for a value", but in Stroscot's case this is just set membership so it is a little vague in determining whether Stroscot has a type system.
-ChatGPT lists some features of type systems we can look for: type annotations, type errors, type compatibility, type conversion, type hierarchy.
+ChatGPT lists some features of type systems we can look for: type annotations, type errors, type compatibility, type conversion, type hierarchy, type safety.

 The purpose of type annotations is clear if we consult `Robert Harper <https://existentialtype.wordpress.com/2011/03/19/dynamic-languages-are-static-languages/>`__.
 Per him, a type system should allow "stating and enforcing the invariant that the value at a particular program point must be a certain type", in the form of a type declaration.
 Stroscot's set membership assertions have a specific syntax for type declarations and type restrictions, that accomplish exactly this purpose.
 There are also annotations for declaring the type of a value, for example ``int8 1`` is different from ``int32 1``.

 Type errors are also clear.
 Stroscot's type declarations have an operational semantics as assertions, they check membership in the type and throw an exception if it is not.
 The overlap with assertions may seem a bit strange but ultimately, they are both expressing program invariants, so in the end they are different syntaxes for the same feature.
 And assertions can be more natural in some cases than type declarations, e.g. ``divide a b = assert (b != 0); ...`` rather than ``divide : Int -> Int\{0} -> Int``.
 Although, higher-order types can be somewhat more succinct than writing out logical set membership assertions by hand, ``f : (Int -> Int) -> Int`` vs ``{ s = arbElem; a = arbElem; assume(a isElemOf Int); assume(s a isElemOf Int); assert(f s isElemOf Int) }``.

 Type compatibility follows naturally from type errors, for example assembly instructions can only operate on certain bitwidths.
 Stroscot has a natural form of type conversion and type hierarchy, subtype inclusion, but this is actually not too powerful and most conversions are explicit.
 Still though, we can talk about the normal data types like integers, floats, etc., so most programmers will find it natural.

+Type safety prevents data corruption or unexpected behavior due to type mismatches.
+Stroscot's dynamic semantics ensures that no strange errors like this occur, so Stroscot is type safe.

 It is also worth looking for "untyped" programming languages - ChatGPT lists assembly language, machine code, and Brainfuck.
 The particular feature of these languages is that all data is represented as bits, and there are no other types.
 Stroscot does have a related property of "untyped memory access", where for example a floating point number can be stored to memory and read back as an integer.
 But I would say that because Stroscot has types for non-bit data, like structs for example, it is not untyped.